 Not only will your braking be reduced, but you will also hear a grinding noise, and your rotors will get damaged and require replacement as well.

-How many brake pad sensor does a BMW have?
+How many brake pad sensors does a BMW have?

 Typically two.
 One sensor is located on one front brake pad (left front).
-The second wear sensor is on the right rear brake pads.
+The second wear sensor is on the right rear brake pad.